 20 Best Crypto Tools for Analysis, Trading, and Research in 2026

-In 2025, around 65% of all crypto trading volume involved some form of automation, which shows how much the market now depends on tools rather than manual decisions.
+In 2025, around 65% of all crypto trading volume involved some form of automation, highlighting how deeply algorithmic tools now shape market behavior.

 Crypto markets move quickly, run 24 hours a day, and generate large amounts of data on prices, volumes, and on-chain activity.
 Because of this, most traders rely on tools to follow market changes, analyze trends, and react in time without constantly watching charts.

-As a crypto marketing agency, we work closely with blockchain and Web3 companies and regularly evaluate the tools used for crypto trading, analysis, and research.
-Based on this experience, we created this guide to highlight the crypto tools that provide real value in 2026.
+As a crypto marketing agency working closely with blockchain and Web3 companies, we constantly assess the platforms that traders, analysts, and researchers rely on.
+Based on this experience, we created this guide to highlight the crypto tools that deliver real value in 2026.

 Why Crypto Analysis Tools Matter More Than Ever?